-Xiaomi is Now the Top Smartphone brand in India
+Xiaomi is Now the Top Smartphone brand in India.

+Xiaomi still holds the crown of number 1 mobile players in the Indian market despite tough competition from Samsung, Vivo, Oppo, and Realme.
 Back in July 2014, Xiaomi’s global head Lei Jun came to India and launched the Xiaomi Mi3, the first Xiaomi mobile.

 Xiaomi Topples Samsung To Become Number 1 in India

 Also, Here are the latest Market Share numbers from IDC for Q4 2017.

 But How it started and What Xiaomi did right? let’s find out.

 Let’s recall some of the top phones that pivoted the way to success for the Chinese mobile maker.

 The Xiaomi Mi3 was a revolutionary product with the top-of-the-line Snapdragon 800 series processor (SD 800).
 It was available for Rs 14999.
 Almost half of the Google Nexus 5 and Samsung Galaxy S4.